-Mr. Lincoln, following the example and lead of all the little Abolition orators who go around and lecture in the basements of schools and churches, reads from the Declaration of Independence that all men were created equal, and then asks how can you deprive a negro of that equality which God and the Declaration of Independence award to him?
+Mr. Lincoln, following the example and lead of all the little Abolition orators, who go around and lecture in the basements of schools and churches, reads from the Declaration of Independence that all men were created equal, and then asks, How can you deprive a negro of that equality which God and the Declaration of Independence award to him?
 He and they maintain that negro equality is guaranteed by the laws of God, and that it is asserted in the Declaration of Independence.
-If they think so, of course they have a right to say so, and so vote.
-I do not question Mr. Lincoln's conscientious belief that the negro was made his equal, and hence is his brother; but for my own part, I do not regard the negro as my equal, and positively deny that he is my brother or any kin to me whatever.
-Lincoln has evidently learned by heart Parson Lovejov's catechism.
-He can repeat it as well as Farnsworth, and he is worthy of a medal from Father Giddings and Fred Douglass for his Abolitionism.
-He holds that the negro was born his equal and yours, and that he was endowed with equality by the Almighty, and that no human law can deprive him of these rights which were guaranteed to him by the Supreme Ruler of the universe.
-Now, I do not believe that the Almighty ever intended the negro to be the equal of the white man.
-If he did, he has been a long time demonstrating the fact.
+If they think so, of course they have a right to do so, and so vote.
+I do not question Mr. Lincoln's conscientious belief that the negro was made his equal, and hence is his brother, but for my own part, I do not regard the negro as my equal, and positively deny that he is my brother, or any kin to me whatever.
+Lincoln has evidently learned by heart Parson Lovejov's catechism. can repeat it as well as Farnsworth, and he is worthy of a medal from Father Giddings and Fred Douglass for his Abolitionism.
+He holds that the negro was born his equal and yours, and that he was endowed with equality by the Almighty, and that no human law can deprive him of these rights, which were guaranteed to him by the Supreme Ruler of the Universe.
+Now I do not believe that the Almighty ever intended the negro to be the equal of the white man.
+If He did, He has been a long time demonstrating the fact.
 For thousands of years the negro has been a race upon the earth, and during all that time, in all latitudes and climates, wherever he has wandered or been taken, he has been inferior to the race which he has there met.
 He belongs to an inferior race, and must always occupy an inferior position.
-I do not hold that because the negro is our inferior therefore he ought to be a slave.
+I do not hold that because the negro is our inferior that therefore he ought to be a slave.
 By no means can such a conclusion be drawn from what I have said.
-On the contrary, I hold that humanity and Christianity both require that the negro shall have and enjoy every right, every privilege, and every immunity consistent with the safety of the society in which he On that point, I presume, there can be no diversity of opinion.
+On the contrary, I hold that humanity and Christianity both require that the negro shall have and enjoy every right, every privilege, and every immunity consistent with the safety of the society in which he lives.
+On that point, I presume, there can be no diversity of opinion.
 You and I are bound to extend to our inferior and dependent beings every right, every privilege, every facility and immunity consistent with the public good.
-The question then arises, what rights and privileges are consistent with the public good?
-This is a question which each State and each Territory must decide for itself-Illinois has decided it for herself.
-We have provided that the negro shall not be a slave, and we have also provided that he shall not be a citizen, but protect him in his civil rights, in his life, his person and his property, only depriving him of all political rights whatsoever, and refusing to put him on an equality with the white man.
-That policy of Illinois is satisfactory to the Democratic party and to me, and if it were to the Republicans, there would then be no question upon the subject; but the Republicans say that he ought to be made a citizen, and when he becomes a citizen he becomes your equal, with all your rights and privileges.
-They assert the Dred Scott decision to be monstrous because it denies that the negro is or can be a citizen under the Constitution.